 Most homeowners who choose PVC trim are doing so looking for a low maintenance, durable material for their homes.
 One option that meets these needs, but without the issues inherent with PVC is fiber cement trim.

 Fiber cement trim can be painted in any color and holds that paint well for many years without peeling or chipping.
 It’s not only impervious to moisture, it won’t swell and contract with heat or split with cold, so it’s ideal for any climate.
-Fiber cement is impervious to fire and insect activity as well, and resists impacts without gouging or denting, so it’s a truly durable and low maintenance option.
+Fiber cement is resistant to fire and insect activity as well, and resists impacts without gouging or denting, so it’s a truly durable and low maintenance option.

 Fiber cement trim comes in many sizes and thicknesses, as well as with and without a natural looking wood grain, so you can customize the appearance of your home.
 If you’re looking for a truly low maintenance alternative, consider fiber cement trim in place of PVC.